-Livadi lagoon is the most important wetland on the island of Kefalonia.
-It is located in the north western part of the gulf of Argostoli, near the homonymous village, Livadi, of the Paliki peninsula It covers an area of about 800 acres and is 8km away from the town of Lixouri.
+Livadi lagoon is the most important wetland on the island of Kefalonia, covering an area of about 800 acres.
+It is located in the north western part of the gulf of Argostoli, at the peninsula of Paliki, near the homonymous village and 8 km away from the town of Lixouri.
 The plain of Livadi is a typical coastal swamp, which is sheltered in a protected environment such as the Gulf of Argostoli, and is a refuge for many rare birds such as the heron and the alkion, as well as for many species of amphibians and fishes (Figure 1).

 The coastal zone of Livadi is characterized as an extensive lowland area almost flat which is the result of the interaction of land and marine processes .
 It is located in the gulf of Argostoli which separates the main island in the east from the Paliki Peninsula in the west, which during the Holocene (0.0117 My-present) was a valley with an almost northeast orientation.
 This valley was the main clade of a large drainage network which was active during the last glacial period and until the Holocene.
 The wetland of Livadi is a swampy environment (coastal swamp) with a maximum elevation of 2.8 m above sea level, and a depth of a few centimeters.
 Its maximum depth sometimes reaches 3m.
 (Figure 2).